s-gorrin/MaRz/README.md

 The preprocessing done in `dataset_preprocessing.generate_index_table` creates a sorter table of indices of the dataset and fills it with columns where-in each column is the indices of the corresponding column of the data set, in the order they would be in if the dataset were sorted (stable) by that column.

-This step also removes any columns from the dataset for which every value in the column is the same.
-All steps of the MaRz process assume that every column of data contains at least two distinct values.
+In order to handle columns where every value is the same, the base_fuzzy for that column is converted from 0 to 0.000001, to prevent division by 0 downstream.

 ## Publicity
 This is currently a private repository.
 Proper project documentation and crediting